Frequently Asked Questions

 Can I use an S&DS course such as S&DS 230 to fulfill the econometrics requirement?

 No, you can only use ECON 117, 123 or 136.

-Do I need to meet the DUS to discuss my plan for the Economics or Econ&Math major, or for a double major, or for switching majors?
+Do I need to meet with the DUS to discuss my plan for the Economics or Econ&Math major, or for a double major, or for switching majors?

-No, there is no need to meet the DUS.
+No, there is no need to meet with the DUS.
 In fact your first line of advising should be your economics college advisors (see "Get Advice" in the main menu to find out the economics professors who are assigned to your college).
 It can also be very helpful to consult the Peer Mentors.
 And the Economics undergraduate registrar is also able to answer most questions about major requirements and courses.
 The DUS should be consulted only for exceptional or unusual questions (by email or during the DUS office hours).

 Can I place out of Introductory Micro or Introductory Macro even without pre-college testing?